Fernando Godoy

-Fernando Gabriel Godoy (born 1 May 1990) is an Argentine professional footballer who as a midfielder for Sarmiento.
+Fernando Gabriel Godoy (born 1 May 1990) is an Argentine professional footballer who as a midfielder for Güemes.

 Career

 Fernando Godoy came having graduated through the youth academy of Independiente and making his first-team debut in 2009.
 In 2010, he gradually began to earn a spot as a starter in the team.
 He ended the season with Independiente positively by winning the 2010 Copa Sudamericana, starting in six games.
 During the 2012 Torneo Clausura he remained continuously as a reserve under the instructions of coach Christian Díaz.
 On 19 May 2013, in a match against San Martín de San Juan, he scored his first goal in professional football.

 From 2013 to 2015, he played as a midfielder for Panetolikos of the Super League Greece, having 63 appearances in all competitions with the club.
 He joined another Super League team, Atromitos, in 2015.